Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, you would think so.

-I mean, you knew how to say that in Russian.
+I mean, you had to say that in Russian.

 But Russia were on Germany's side for a lot of the war, were they not?